 - Season to taste with salt and pepper.

-- Serve warm with bacon, chives, sour cream, and shredded cheese.
+- Serve warm with crumbled bacon, fresh chives, a dollop of sour cream, and an extra sprinkle of cheese

 Leave a Comment & Rate this Recipe